ronilaukkarinen/ronilaukkarinen/README.md

 > **Main programming language:** SCSS<br>
 > **Path:** Front end
 >
-> Although I do consider myself full stack dev (design → back end → servers → front end → db) my passion and top skills are in CSS, HTML and a11y.
+> Although I do consider myself full stack dev (design → back end → servers → front end → db) my passion and top skills are in **servers** CSS, HTML and a11y.
+I know it's a funny combo.

 ### Ways to support what I do